 # Securing Visual Studio Code Server

-This guide covers using Pomerium to secure an instance of Visual Studio Code Server.
+This guide covers using Pomerium to secure an instance of code-server (opens new window).
 Pomerium is an identity-aware access proxy that can add single-sign-on / access control to any service, including visual studio code.

 # Visual Studio Code

-Visual Studio Code is an open source code editor by Microsoft that has become incredibly popular in the last few years.
-For many developers, Visual Studio Code hits the sweet spot between no frills editors like vim/emacs and full feature IDE's like Eclipse and IntelliJ.
+Visual Studio Code (opens new window) is an open source code editor by Microsoft that has become incredibly popular (opens new window) in the last few years.
+For many developers, Visual Studio Code (opens new window) hits the sweet spot between no frills editors like vim/emacs and full feature IDE's like Eclipse and IntelliJ.
 VS Code offers some of the creature comforts like intellisense, git integration, and plugins, while staying relatively lightweight.

-Visual Studio Code Server is an open-source project that allows you to run Visual Studio Code on a remote server, through the browser.
+code-server (opens new window) is an open-source project that allows you to run Visual Studio Code (opens new window) on a remote server, through the browser.
 For example, this is a screenshot taken at the end of this tutorial.

-This guide assumes you have already completed one of the quick start guides, and have a working instance of Pomerium up and running.
+This guide assumes you have already completed one of the install guides, and have a working instance of Pomerium up and running.
 For purpose of this guide, I'm going to use docker-compose, though any other deployment method would work equally well.

 # Pomerium Config

-# config.yaml # See detailed configuration settings : https://www.pomerium.io/docs/reference/reference/ authenticate_service_url: https://authenticate.corp.domain.example # identity provider settings : https://www.pomerium.io/docs/identity-providers.html idp_provider: google idp_client_id: REPLACE_ME idp_client_secret: REPLACE_ME policy: - from: https://code.corp.domain.example to: http://codeserver:8443 allowed_users: - email@example.com allow_websockets: true
+# config.yaml # See detailed configuration settings : https://www.pomerium.com/docs/reference/ authenticate_service_url: https://authenticate.corp.domain.example # identity provider settings : https://www.pomerium.com/docs/identity-providers.html idp_provider: google idp_client_id: REPLACE_ME idp_client_secret: REPLACE_ME routes: - from: https://code.corp.domain.example to: http://codeserver:8080 policy: - allow: or: - email: is: email@example.com allow_websockets: true

 Simply navigate to your domain (e.g.